 That’s because I was focusing on all the things I was doing wrong and all the things that weren’t going to plan.
 I spent no time recognising all the things that were going right.

 Then I started keeping a simple journal.
-Each night I would list three things that I was grateful for, or which went well that day.
+Each night I would list three things that I was grateful for, or which had gone well that day.
 It may not sound like much, but just spending a minute or two each day reminding myself of positives was a welcome break from the panic and stress.

-So if you're struggling to stay positive, I encourage you to do the same.
+So if you’re struggling to stay positive, I encourage you to do the same.
 Spend some time tonight listing three things that you were grateful for today.
-The spend a moment really savouring the joy you felt from those things.
+Then spend a moment really savouring the joy you felt from those things.